erwinmintiens/w3w-rust/README.md

 - Options for `convert-to-coordinates` calls can be given through the `ConvertToCoordinatesOptions`.
 - Options for `autosuggest` calls can be given through the `AutoSuggestOptions`.
 - Options for `grid_section` calls can be given through the `GridSectionOptions`.

+Defaults:

+- The `format` parameter defaults in this crate to `None`, which the what3words API will interpret as `"json"`.
+- The `language` parameter defaults in this crate to `None`, which the what3words API will interpret as `"en"`.

 ```rust
 use what3words::{AutoSuggestOptions, ConvertTo3WAOptions, ConvertToCoordinatesOptions, Coordinate, GridSectionOptions};